Show All Answers

 Per Town Council policy, local residential roads and cul-de-sacs that provide traffic flow within subdivisions and access to homes are not plowed unless 10 inches or more snow has accumulated on the streets themselves or if major drifting has occurred.
 Additional Information

+Once a snow storm is imminent, the Town’s snow plowing crews switch to mandatory 12-hours shift and begin preparing for the storm.
+Snow crews work 24/7 until the storm has ceased and snow operations are complete.
 The Town has 10 large snow plows/spreaders available throughout each storm unless maintenance is required.
 Depending on the severity of the storm, the Town may also employ contract snow removal services as necessary and as resources allow.